-No employee or agent of the College shall use or attempt to use their official position to obtain financial gain or for avoidance of financial detriment for himself/herself, a relative, or for any business with which an employee, agent or a relative is associated.
-Acceptance of any gratuities, financial or otherwise, from any supplier of materials or services to the College by any member of the Procurement & Contract Services team is prohibited.
+No employee or agent of the College shall use or attempt to use their official position to obtain financial gain or for the avoidance of financial detriment for themselves, a relative, or for any business with which an employee, agent, or a relative is associated.
+Acceptance of any gratuities, financial or otherwise, from any supplier of materials or services to the College by any member of the Procurement and Contract Services team is prohibited.

 Adopted by the PCC Board, these are the rules of Procurement for Portland Community College.

-All opportunities for PCC formal Invitation to Bids/Request for Proposals are posted here.
+All opportunities for PCC formal Invitation to Bids and Request for Proposals are posted here.